kim-keypress/mikko-test/README.md

 for production environments set the `APP_DEBUG` variable to false and change the `APP_ENV` variable to `production`
 1. Run the `php artisan key:generate` command to generate an application key
-1. Run the `php artisan migrate` command to create the required database tables
+1. Serve the project with PHP's built in development server with the `php artisan serve` command